Oatbar - desktop bar for X11 and Wayland

 apt-get install -y build-essential pkg-config \

-libcairo2-dev libpango1.0-dev libx11-xcb-dev
+libcairo2-dev libpango1.0-dev

 Other

-Install the development packages for the following libraries
+Install the development packages for the following libraries:

 - Cairo